FelixGuenther/nc_covid19_bavaria/README.md

 - File 1_analysis.R contains all necessary steps for performing the nowcast and estimating R(t) by calling functions from file analysis_fun.R

 - File analysis_fun.R contains the documented functions (1) summarize_data, (2) perform_imputation and (3) estimate_nowcasts for the main analysis steps of the nowcasting.
-(1) summarizes the observed delay distribution, (2) estimates the imputation GAMLSS and performs the imputation, and (3) performs 3 different nowcasts.
+(1) summarizes the observed delay distribution, (2) estimates the imputation GAMLSS and performs the imputation, and (3) performs nowcasting by a Bayesian hierarchical model implemented in rstan.

 - analysis_fun.R implements two more helper functions that are called during nowcasting and further helper functions can be found in the subfolder 'general'